What to do this month for your lawn/pasture

 The combination of the purest worm castings on the planet and super-duper composted chicken litter produces an organic fertilizer that packs a powerful punch.
 Not only does VermaMax® contain extra, readily available nitrogen for high-users like corn, the calcium content is through the roof.
 A whopping 6.72%!

-Calcium is extremely difficult to improve organically and is one of the criticisms used by certain unenlightened individuals against organic fertilizers.
+Calcium is extremely difficult to obtain organically and that's one of the criticisms used by certain unenlightened individuals against organic fertilizers.
 With VermMax®, you get extra calcium AND extra nitrogen in one easy-to-apply soil amendment.

 Q & A